 Throughout the years Villanueva's short stories, essays, articles and poems have been published in dozens of literary journals, both print and online.
 Some of those journals are The Maine Review, The Summerset Review, The Binnacle, Wisdom Crieth Without, GlassFire Anthology, Trillium Literary Journal, ShatterColors Literary Review, Cantaraville, Contemporary Rhyme, Joyful! and The Heartland Review.

-In March 2018, The Heartland Review Press published Villanueva’s first book, “A Fable of Freedom and Other Stories.”
-In “A Fable of Freedom and Other Stories” Villanueva showcases some of the short fiction he has produced and published over the years.
-The book provides an eclectic sampling of fiction in various genres, from the magic realism of “A Dark and Fearsome Beast” to the supernatural horror of “Feathered Friend.”
-Along the way, readers also will experience more traditional and contemporary works like “A Stranger’s Place,” “Falling From Grace” and “A Scent Like Daphne.”
-Though most of the works have been previously published, the title story, “A Fable of Freedom,” makes its publishing debut with this collection.
+In March 2018, The Heartland Review Press published Villanueva’s first book, "A Fable of Freedom and Other Stories."
+In "A Fable of Freedom and Other Stories" Villanueva showcases some of the short fiction he has produced and published over the years.
+The book provides an eclectic sampling of fiction in various genres.
+Though most of the works have been previously published, the title story, "A Fable of Freedom," makes its publishing debut with this collection.

-Additionally, Villanueva is working on a collection of inter-related short stories.
+Additionally, Villanueva is working on a novel and a collection of inter-related short stories.